 This story issues a warning against evil and immorality.
 And, it rings true throughout the Bible.

 Lot, wanting riches and power, fell into the trap of moving into the area to improve his situation but found himself living near the two cities of sin — and, it almost cost him his life.

 How Much Does It Cost to be Rich?

-As for us, we can follow that same scenario, searching for riches only to discover we are having to compromise our values to get what we think we need.
+As for us, we can follow that same scenario, searching for riches only to discover we have to compromise our values to get what we think we need.

 Is It a Sin to Have Money & Possessions?

 Not at all.
 I am not saying that to be rich is to be evil.
 But, we do have to be careful not to fall into the same trap as Lot when pursuing our goals.

 If we keep goals in perspective with God at the helm we’ll be just fine.

 If you would like to discover the love and life-changing experience of Jesus Christ, please take a moment to view this verse from John to find out more.